Toots Hibbert: 1960s

 In his 2016 "The Rise of Reggae and the influence of Toots and the Maytals", Matthew Sherman wrote:

 "In the winter of 1968, the cool rocksteady beat gave way to a faster, brighter, more danceable sound.
 Reggae was born.
 Toots heralded the new sound with the seminal, complex groove monster 'Do the Reggay' advertising 'the new dance, going around the town.'
-Toots wanted 'to do the Reggae, with you!' ...From '69 to '71, Toots could do no wrong recording for Leslie Kong.
+Toots wanted 'to do the Reggae, with you!' ...
+From '69 to '71, Toots could do no wrong recording for Leslie Kong.
 With the consistent nucleus of musicians, the Beverley's All-Stars (Jackie Jackson, Winston Wright, Hux Brown, Rad Bryan, Paul Douglas, and Winston Grennan) and The Maytals' brilliant harmonizing, Toots wrote and sang his unmistakable voice about every subject imaginable."

 1970s

 The first Toots and the Maytals album released and distributed by Chris Blackwell's Island Records was Funky Kingston.
 Music critic Lester Bangs described the album in Stereo Review as "perfection, the most exciting and diversified set of reggae tunes by a single artist yet released."
 Chris Blackwell had a strong commitment to Toots and the Maytals, saying "I've known Toots longer than anybody – much longer than Bob [Bob Marley].
 Toots is one of the purest human beings I've met in my life, pure almost to a fault."

 In 1970, the band first charted overseas with "Monkey Man" reaching No. 47 in Britain.

 Hibbert also appeared in the groundbreaking Jamaican film The Harder They Come, in which his band sings "Sweet and Dandy".
 The film's soundtrack included the Maytals' 1969 hit song "Pressure Drop".
 The Harder They Come features fellow musician and actor Jimmy Cliff in the leading role as Ivan, a character whose story resembles Hibbert's.

 On 1 October 1975, Toots and the Maytals were broadcast live on KMET-FM as they performed at the Roxy Theatre in Los Angeles.
-This broadcast was re-mastered and released as an album entitled Sailin' On via Klondike Records.
+This broadcast was re-mastered and released as an album titled Sailin' On via Klondike Records.